 Biology of bacteria

-Bacteria are prokaryotic, which means that they exist as single cells (although they form groups known as colonies), and they do not have a nucleus.
+Bacteria are prokaryotic, which means that they exist as single cells, although they form groups known as colonies.
+They do not have a nucleus.
 This means that their genetic material is ‘loose’ within each cell.
 Each cell is generally contained within a cell membrane, which itself is contained within a protective cell wall.
 Some types also have a third outer layer called a capsule.

 Bacteria can be separated into categories based on various different features.
-The first way, which is particularly relevant in medicine, is related to the outer covering of the cell and involves a simple staining procedure.
+The first way, which is particularly relevant in medicine, is related to the outer covering of the cell.
+It involves a simple staining procedure.

 Gram-positive and Gram-negative bacteria

-Bacteria are either classified as Gram-positive or Gram-negative based on the outcome of a test called the ‘Gram stain’ named after the inventor Danish scientist Hans Christian Gram (1853–1938).
+Bacteria are either classified as Gram-positive or Gram-negative.
+Their classification is based on the outcome of a test called the ‘Gram stain’.
+This test is named after the inventor Danish scientist Hans Christian Gram (1853–1938).
 The cells are stained with a purple dye (‘crystal violet’), which only binds to a substance called peptidoglycan.
 The cells are then rinsed, and stained with a red dye (safranin).
 If the cells take on the purple colour, they are considered to be ‘Gram positive’, and have a high proportion of peptidoglycan in their cell wall.
 If the cells take on the red colour, they are ‘Gram negative’.

 What does it mean if bacteria are Gram positive?

 This does not mean that Gram-positive bacteria are not harmful.
-The examples below all pose a risk to human health, and Gram-positive bacteria can still acquire antibiotic resistance (for example, the superbug MRSA is a staphylococcus species).
+The examples below all pose a risk to human health.
+Gram-positive bacteria can still acquire antibiotic resistance (for example, the superbug MRSA is a staphylococcus species).

 Gram positive examples